-The antioxidant and anti-oxidative properties of ashwagandha also abolish premature aging proving it an anti-aging herb.16
+The antioxidant and anti-oxidative properties of Ashwagandha also prevent premature aging proving it an anti-aging herb.16

-Propionibacterium acnes17, staphylococcus epidermidis18 are the gram-positive bacteria are the main organisms which play an important role in the pathogenesis of acne vulgaris.
-One study observed that the lactone showed stronger therapeutic activity than that of Penicillin.19
+Propionibacterium acnes17 and staphylococcus epidermidis18 are gram-positive bacteria and the main organisms which play an important role in the pathogenesis of acne vulgaris.
+One study observed that lactone showed stronger therapeutic activity than that Penicillin.19

-Anti-stress agents like sitoindosides VII-X and withaferin-A which support immunomodulatory actions have antifungal properties also.21 Ashwagandha root is effective in the treatment for some patients with a nonclassic 11-hydroxylase deficiency which causes acne.22
+Anti-stress agents like sitoindosides VII-X and withaferin-A which support immunomodulatory actions have antifungal properties also.21 Ashwagandha root is effective in the treatment of some patients with a nonclassic 11-hydroxylase deficiency which causes acne.22

-The ancient Ayurvedic text Charaka Samhita states that Ashwagandha reduces inflammation and tones muscle.23
+The ancient Ayurvedic text Charaka Samhita states that Ashwagandha reduces inflammation and tones muscles.23

-It is anti-inflammatory and indicated in inflammatory swelling.24 Due to its rejuvenation property, stronger and higher quality body systems are formed which support the channels and removes all types of blockages.25 The body systems benefiting from its use are blood, muscles, fat, bones, bone marrow and reproductive.26
+It is anti-inflammatory and indicated in inflammatory swelling.24 Due to its rejuvenation property, stronger and higher quality body systems are formed that support the channels and remove all types of blockages.25 The body systems benefiting from its use are blood, muscles, fat, bones, bone marrow, and reproductive.26

 According to the ancient Ayurvedic physician Sushruta, the causative factors for acne are the vitiation of Vata, Kapha, and the blood.27 According to another classical text, it is produced by the waste product formed in the process of the creation of reproductive fluid.28

-Ashwagandha pacifies Kapha and vata dosha and also balances reproductive fluid, therefore reducing the formation of acne.
+Ashwagandha pacifies Kapha and Vata dosha while balancing reproductive fluid, therefore reducing the formation of acne.